COVID-19 Vaccines and People with Cancer

 Studies show that, compared with people who have never had cancer, COVID vaccines may be less effective in some people with cancer—in particular, patients with blood cancers (such as leukemia and lymphoma) or those receiving aggressive chemotherapy that weakens their immune systems.

 The expectation is that most patients will respond to the vaccine.
-Patients with cancer may not see the 90% protection from hospitalization [from the Pfizer and Moderna vaccines] seen in the general public.
+Patients with cancer may not see the same degree of protection from hospitalization from the vaccines seen in the general public.
 But any amount of protection is still a major benefit—particularly since these vaccines are best at preventing major complications from COVID-19.

-Existing COVID-19 vaccines do not prevent COVID-19 in all of those who get vaccinated, but they can prevent cancer patients from developing severe COVID-19 disease or hospitalization.
+Existing COVID-19 vaccines do not prevent COVID-19 in all of those who get vaccinated, but they can prevent people with cancer from developing severe COVID-19 disease or hospitalization.

 What about family members and caregivers of those with cancer?
 Is it important that they get vaccinated?